 Hackbright Academy understands the importance of starting your software development job search early.
 That’s why we help you dive in from day one with a customized career development program that includes everything from career workshops to personal career developers who will help you craft your story and navigate the road ahead.
 We have at least one mentor for every student enrolled in our programs.

 We teach a full-stack, which means front-end, back-end, and database programming in a variety of languages, ensuring you’ll be able to understand the software development process from start to finish.
 With a full-stack background, Hackbright grads can be prepared with the tools to enter the tech industry as software engineers.
-Check out our upcoming Prep Course and our Immersive 12-Week Full-Time or 24-Week Part-Time Software Engineering Programs.
+Check out our upcoming Prep Course and our Immersive 12-Week Full-Time or 24-Week Part-Time Software Engineering Programs to discover how to learn software development today!

 - Recruiting & Hiring (15)